Smolations/jsdoc-bootstrap-template/README.md

 Homebrew installs software (by default) in /usr/local/Cellar.
 The template contents defined in this repository must live inside of the JSDoc install directory.
 In order to keep the template repo more visible and accessible, it is recommended that you create a symlink from the repo into the JSDoc templates folder:

     :::bash
-    # now we can create the symlink
+    # now we can create the symlink (-s option means symlink or "soft" link)
     # $ ln -s <existing> <symlink_destination>
-    # the -s option means symlink (or "soft" link)
     $ ln -s "${workspace_path}jsdoc-rendering-template" /usr/local/Cellar/jsdoc3/3.2.2/libexec/templates/finl

     # make sure the template folder is symlinked as **finl**!